 Fork and Brewer got stuck with delays and brewing wasn't going to start for about a year, leaving him frustrated with the lack of a chance to brew there.
 So, after 9 months of being behind the bar, it was time to move on (But, go check them out!
 They are now putting out some AMAZING beers!).
 It seems that serendipity had a plan and just as he left, he won one of four spots in the Wellington in a Pint Competition; having entered 13 beers (out of the 170 odd entered).
 Four of these beers made it into the top 30 and two made it into the final 16.
 The winner at the end was the Celia Wade Brown Ale, a coffee brown ale made in honour of Wellington's Mayor.
 This beer was then brewed in a commercial size batch with Yeastie Boys.
 Andrew often states how he cannot thank Stu McKinlay enough for his support at the time.
 The beer was very popular, but even before that award winning beer, Andrew knew that opening his own brewing company was what he wanted to do.
 It was the best possible start.

 Hot on the heels of this accomplishment, Andrew got offered a job in Auckland as "The Beer Man" for Imake (the parent company of home brew supplies brand, Mangrove Jack's).
 This involved coming up with beer recipes, marketing and other product development as well as rubbing shoulders with some of his favourite breweries around NZ.
 Imake is a great NZ owned company and if you are a home brewer, check them out; including the very handy Grainfather brewing system.

-It has been a crazy few years (now up to a team of six!) and we feel so lucky to be able to produce beers that people love to drink.
+It has been a crazy few years (now up to a team of twenty-five!) and we feel so lucky to be able to produce beers that people love to drink.
 Behemoth will always be coming up with new and interesting beers for you to enjoy.
 So look out for us, we will likely have something that is fun and tasty.